Andenes: Air Station

 The construction of Andøya Air Station was commissioned in 1952 and funded in large part by NATO.
 It was to be situated between Haugnes and Andenes.
 A DC-3 Dakota of the Royal Norwegian Air Force (RNoAF) undertook the first landing on 17 September 1954.
 The air station however was not fully operative until 15 September 1957.

 In 1961, the 333 Squadron was moved from Sola Air Station to Andøya with their Grumman HU-16 Albatross.
 In 1969, these were replaced by the Lockheed P-3 Orion.
 In 1989, the Lockheed P-3C Orion replaced the aging P-3Bs.
 However, two of the newest P-3Bs were converted to P-3Ns and fly missions for the Norwegian Coast Guard.
 Besides fisheries, Andøya Air Station has been the largest workplace in Andøy since the 1970s.

 In the autumn of 2011, an Orion aircraft from Andenes patrolled the Indian Ocean from a forward base in the Seychelles, supported by 44 personnel and contributing 29 patrols of 8–10 hours to NATO's anti-piracy operation.
 The flights led directly to the arrest of five pirate groups.

 Geography

 The village lies 300 km north of the Arctic Circle and the midnight sun is visible from May 19 to July 25.
 The sun is below the horizon from November 25 to January 28.

 Climate

 Andenes is surrounded by the sea on all sides, which moderates both winter and summer temperatures.
 It has a climate on the boundary between the subarctic and the subpolar oceanic climates, being mild for its latitude.
 Summers are very cool, whereas even during the polar night period, daytime highs typically rise above freezing.

 Culture

 Andenes Church is located in the central part of the village.
 The local newspaper is named Andøyposten.
-Andenes hosts the annual "Rock mot Rus" (Rock against drugs) festival, where young people perform their own rock music as well as more known headliner such as Dead by April, Dimmu Borgir, Kvelertak, Turdus Musicus and Torch.
+Andenes hosts the annual "Rock mot Rus" (Rock against drugs) festival, where young people perform their own rock music as well as better known headliners such as Dead by April, Dimmu Borgir, Kvelertak, Turdus Musicus and Torch.